twobyteblog/ansible_mariadb/README.md

 # Ansible Role: MariaDB

-This is a minimal role which installs and secures MariaDB.
-Additionally as part of this role, a backup script and associated crontab is created to ensure daily local backups of all databases.
-These backups can than be pulled off using your preferred backup solution.
-By default, backups will be kept for 14 days before being removed.

-Installs and configures MariaDB on a Debian 10+ server.
+Ansible role which installs MariaDB on a Debian 10+ and configures nightly SQL backups of all databases (excluding default databases).

+- The installation is secured equivilent to running ```secure_mysql_installation```.
+- Backups are stored locally under ```/opt/mysql-backup/``` and retained/rotated for 14 days by default.
+- It's recommended backup files are periodically pulled off-site as part of your disaster recovery (DR) plan.

+The following packages will be installed when this role executes:

+- mariadb-server
+- mariadb-client
+- mariadb-common
+- python3-pymysql
+- bzip2

 # Requirements

-This role requires root access.
-Either specify it globally, or add it to your playbook as follows:
+This role requires root access to the host system.
+Specify it globally, or add it to your playbook (example below).

 ```
 - hosts: mariadb